Share this post on:

 Characteristics:

-• Review experience to compare and contrast what is to what has been.
+• You review your experiences to compare and contrast what has been.

-• Preserves vivid sense impressions, remembering exactly how something once was and its appearance upon oneself.
+• You preserve vivid impressions, remembering exactly how something once was and its appearance.

-• Notices changing patterns and is attentive to alterations and modifications.
+• You notice changing patterns and are attentive to alterations and modifications.

 The Intuition (N) Function